- August 5, 2014

 "Rex Rocket" is a classic-style platformer game set in a 16-bit sci-fi world.
 As space ranger Rex, players navigate through levels filled with puzzles, enemies, and hazards, using a variety of weapons and gadgets.
 The game features hand-drawn pixel art and a humorous storyline, making for a fun and nostalgic experience.

-- Rex Rocket is a challenging and rewarding platformer that captures the essence of classic 8-bit games, reminiscent of Mega Man and Metroid.
+- Rex Rocket is a challenging and rewarding platformer that captures the essence of classic 8-bit games, with tight controls and engaging gameplay mechanics.

-- The game features tight controls, beautiful pixel art, and an excellent chiptune soundtrack that enhances the overall experience.
+- The game features a fantastic chiptune soundtrack and charming pixel art, enhancing the overall nostalgic experience.

-- Boss fights are engaging and require players to learn patterns, providing a satisfying sense of accomplishment upon victory.
+- Boss battles are well-designed and require players to learn patterns, providing a satisfying sense of accomplishment upon victory.

-- The game can be excessively difficult, with many players feeling that some sections are unfairly designed, leading to frustration.
+- The game can be excessively difficult, with many players feeling that the challenge often crosses into unfair territory due to instant-death traps and frustrating level design.

 music

-“The soundtrack starts good, but as you progress through the game, it gets better and better, and each boss in the game has their own battle themes.”
+“The soundtrack starts good, but as you progress through the game, it gets better & better, and each boss in the game has their own battle themes.”

 “Many people praise this game for its repetitive, generic chiptune soundtrack that sounds like the musical equivalent of a child who's Ritalin has been withheld from him.”